Active Directory Forest –

 These Catalogue Servers have information of every domain/object in the forest.
 Searches can be conducted based on this information.

 There can be 3 kinds of structures or models of forest in an active directory:-

 - Restricted access forest structure

 Combinations of these structures are required to cater to the needs of different users in an organization.

-- Single Configuration: It defines on what attributes the data (domains) are sorted.
-Domain controller in the forest has that same configuration.
+- Single Configuration: It defines what attributes the data (domains) are sorted.
+The domain controller in the forest has that same configuration.

 - Common Global Catalogue: Some attributes from each data/object is replicated to the global catalogue.
-The catalogue helps to search and log in to the directory.
-This allows to efficiently using the information on the directory.
+The catalogue helps to search and login to the directory.
+This allows us to efficiently using the information on the directory.

 - Transitive trust: Two-way trust is automatically built between the domains of the forest.
 Consequently, groups and users of any domain can be entered in the list of access control.